Pell Grant: Recent legislation

+The One Big Beautiful Bill Act of July 2025 introduced substantial changes to student and institutional eligibility for Pell Grants.
+For one, applicants with a Student Aid Index exceeding twice the amount of the maximum Pell Grant award, as well as students who have received a federal aid loan that covers the entire cost of their attendance are now ineligible for Pell Grants.

+One provision, which would have expanded Pell Grants to cover workforce-training programs, was cut from the final bill.

 Application

 The application process requires the student and the student's family complete a Free Application for Federal Student Aid (FAFSA) form.
 The applicant should complete the FAFSA form for the first time prior to starting the freshman undergraduate year and then update the form each year as the applicant progresses through the college undergraduate term.
 The first step in applying for the Pell Grant is to complete or update the FAFSA form on or after October 1 of each year.
 If an applicant must correct a completed FAFSA form, it can be done in step 3 of the application, in the "Make corrections to a processed FAFSA" section.
 When the student completes or updates the FAFSA application, answers to questions determine eligibility for the Pell Grant, among other government grants and funding.

 After the initial FAFSA application is submitted, the student is notified by email or regular postal delivery if funding is awarded.
 Copies of the confirmation sheet should be made for personal records.

+In 2021, The FAFSA Simplification Act was enacted as a part of the Consolidated Appropriations Act of 2021.
+It required an overhaul of the federal student aid application process with the primary purpose of streamlining the application process and expanding access to the Pell Grant.

+Key changes introduced by the act: